Menu

 The Army’s Installation Asbestos Management Program

 The Army implemented the Installation Asbestos Management Program in the late 1990s.
-The program was an effort to protect soldiers from asbestos exposure.
+The program was an effort to protect soldiers from asbestos exposure in the Army.

 The program requires Army facilities in the United States and overseas to: